avinetworks/ansible-role-avisdk/README.md

           name: MyWebsite-HTTPS
 ```

-There are many more examples located at [https://github.com/avinetworks/avi-ansible-samples](https://github.com/avinetworks/avi-ansible-samples)
+There are many more examples located at [https://github.com/avinetworks/avi-ansible-samples](https://github.com/avinetworks/avi-ansible-samples) and also available in the "EXAMPLES" within each module.

 ## License